shanesveller/docker-phoenix-framework/README.md

 # Image Contents

-This image is based on [shanesveller/elixir-lang](https://registry.hub.docker.com/u/shanesveller/elixir-lang/) and includes the features of that image.
+This image is based on the [official Elixir image](https://hub.docker.com/_/elixir/) and includes the features of that image.

 At the time of writing, this Dockerfile results in an image that also contains:

-* NodeJS 0.12.x (installed via [NodeSource](https://nodesource.com/blog/nodejs-v012-iojs-and-the-nodesource-linux-repositories)'s APT repository)
+* NodeJS 4.x (installed via [NodeSource](https://github.com/nodesource/distributions#debinstall)'s APT repository)
-* npm 2.10.1
+* npm 3.8.9

 It also includes the following `ONBUILD` steps for convenience of use as a base image itself: